Building a Healthier Community

 The organization is mandated to provide the following:

 The Diabetes Education Program (DEP) consists of a Registered Nurse and a Registered Dietitian who specialize in the care of clients who have been diagnosed with Type 2 diabetes or who are at risk of developing diabetes.
 The team assists clients to manage their diabetes and support them in learning how to minimize risks and complications associated with the disease.
 Services are available in groups and on an individual basis.
-The program is located at 20 Cameron Street W. in Cannington.
-Services are also provided in medical centres in Sunderland and Beaverton.
+The program is located at the Beaverton Thorah Health Centre, 468 Main Street E., Beaverton.
+Services are also provided in medical centres in Cannington and Beaverton.

 The Community Development and Health Promotion Program (CD-HP) consists of two Community Health Workers and a Health Promoter.
 The team is focused on working with individuals, families and community groups to implement health promotion strategies and services designed to address the broad social determinants of health.
 The goal is to engage and work with the community on issues affecting health and to enable individuals and groups to actively participate in managing health and well-being.
 For example, activities range from supporting various community groups serving youth and seniors, to contributing to physical activity planning, to consulting with seniors, to launching a variety of physical activities, to implementing exercise classes and falls prevention classes, and much more.
 The CD-HP Program is located at 720 Simcoe Street in Beaverton.

 The Primary Health Care Program (PHCP) began operation in Cannington in September 2009.
 It consists of a multi-disciplinary team of physicians, nurse practitioners and allied professionals.
 The team addresses the primary health care needs of the residents of Brock Township and surrounding areas, many of whom do not have primary health care providers or travel excessively long distances to access the services they require.
-Services are available Monday to Friday with extended hours on Tuesdays and Wednesdays.
-The program is located at 64 Cameron St. E. in Cannington.
+Services are available Monday to Friday with extended hours on Tuesdays, Wednesdays and Thursdays.
+The program is located at 64 Cameron St. E. in Cannington and 468 Main Street E. in Beaverton.

 Funding for Brock CHC’s programs and services is provided by the Central East Local Health Integration Network (Central East LHIN) and the Ontario Ministry of Health and Long-Term Care (MOHLTC).